k-kapp/CycleDating/README.md

 ### Particle Swarm Optimisation (PSO)

 A stochastic search method based on swarm behaviour of animals.
 Was used as a benchmark in the thesis.
 It did not perform as well as the other algorithms.
+For an excellent introduction to the PSO algorithm and some of its variants, please consult Engelbrecht (2007).

 ### BSA-Bottom-up  (BSA-BU)